Hi, what do you want to do?

 Charting the Course

-Young scholars explore the concept of philanthropy.
-In this citizenship lesson, students collaborate to compile a list of the top ten traits of good citizens.
-Young scholars then discuss random acts of kindness and create a plan to share...
+Students explore the concept of philanthropy.
+In this citizenship activity, students collaborate to compile a list of the top ten traits of good citizens.
+Students then discuss random acts of kindness and create a plan to share kindness...

 Curated OER